Whether you run a lawn service or own a large property that requires a lot of yard work, debris loaders let you finish big jobs fast.

 It also allows your loader to be kept in place from start to finish, so there's no time wasted with setting up your loader and packing it back up at the end of a job.
 Just start it up, and you're ready to load.

-These hangers fit most entry-level and mid-grade models, and are easy to install.
-Just tighten two bolts to attach your debris loader to the back of any tailgate.
+These hangers fit most entry-level and mid-grade models and are easy to install.
+In many cases, you just tighten two bolts to attach your debris truck loader to the back of any tailgate.
 Always check the manual for installation guidelines.

-Should you damage or lose your hose, there are replacement hoses available.
-They're typically around 10' in length, but depending on the size you need, replacement hoses are available in different diameters.
+Should you damage or lose your hose, you can find replacement hoses available.
+They're typically around 10 feet in length, but depending on the size you need, replacement hoses are available in different diameters.